Xza85hrf/Raspberry_Pi_Temperature_Monitor/README.md

 # Raspberry_Pi_Temperature_Monitor
 The Temperature Monitor is a C program for Raspberry Pi 5 and 4B that monitors and logs system temperature in real-time.
 It features threshold-based logging, automatic log rotation, and daemon mode for background processing.
 The program provides visual feedback with color-coded terminal output and is easy to configure and use.

-# Temperature Monitor

-The Temperature Monitor is a C program designed to monitor and log the temperature of your system, primarily intended for use with Raspberry Pi 5 and 4B where temperature monitoring is crucial for maintaining optimal performance.
-The program provides real-time temperature readings, logs temperatures that exceed a user-defined threshold, and rotates log files to prevent excessive disk usage.

 ## Features

 - Real-time temperature monitoring with visual feedback.